 Langde is a very picturesque village with well-maintained, traditional Diaoujiaolou houses (wooden houses set on stilts).
 It is a fantastic starting point to hike along the river and out into the rice fields.

 Zhouxi is the most relaxing of all the villages, and definitely recieves less tourists.
 It is famous for indigo dyeing, and you can see women rolling out their lengths of material to dry by the river.
+This is the perfect off the beaten path travel option in China!

 2) Huanglong National Scenic Reserve